logo

 from Victoria, British Columbia, Canada

-When the clock on the wall of Articulate Consultants says 12:00 noon, then clocks in Edmonton say 1:00 PM.
+When the clock on the wall of Articulate Consultants says 12:00 noon,

 © Glenn R. Harrington / Articulate Consultants Inc.